 MA (Academic Disciplines) Residency and Program Duration

 - 24 hours must be completed through Trinity coursework, with the final 8 program hours completed through Trinity.

 - Residency is understood as in-person interaction of instructors and students in locations approved for offering of a full degree.
 As such, all MA concentrations (with the exception of Theological Studies) are approved for the Deerfield site, and the concentration core curriculum is available only in Deerfield; however, some general coursework may be taken at TEDS extension sites or in TEDS Online Distance Education mode if offered.
 The MA (Theological Studies) is available in full at extension sites.
 In all cases, the number of online distance courses that can be taken in a program is limited by course availability and the requirement that students must complete the prescribed Residency Requirement.

 - Duration: Generally two to three semesters of full-time coursework are followed by one to two semesters of Capstone work including comprehensive exams, field work, and thesis as required in the concentration.

 - All MA program requirements must be completed within five years of matriculation into the program (statute of limitations).

-Continuation in the MA program after matriculation is contingent upon obtaining program candidacy in the program.
+Continuation in the MA (Academic Disciplines) program after matriculation is contingent upon obtaining program candidacy in the program.
 Candidacy is granted when: